Blizter/dotfiles/README.md

 # dotfiles

-set of dotfiles to configure my environments
+set of dotfiles to configure my environments.
+This repo is part of my decision to go further with my terminal-based wrkflow as explained in this (article)[https://erichammel.xyz/posts/going-terminal-based/] on my blog

 ## Pre-req
 First, install the following packages/libraries :